Fusion-Power-Plant-Framework/bluemira/documentation/source/geometry/parameterisation.rst

     from bluemira.geometry.parameterisations import SextupleArc
     SextupleArc().plot(labels=True)

-The Sextuple are has the basic customisations as shown above along with the arc radius' (r1 - r5) and the arc angles (a1-a5).
+The Sextuple are has the basic customisations as shown above along with the arc radii (r1 - r5) and the arc angles (a1-a5).

 Polyspline